 Director of Operations

-During his time in Tallahassee, FL, the Seminoles landed a pair of top-10 recruiting classes.
+During his time in Tallahassee, Florida, the Seminoles landed a pair of top-10 recruiting classes.
 In addition to his administrative duties at FSU, Sharbaugh coordinated the Leonard Hamilton Basketball Camps.
 Prior to Florida State, he spent two years as an assistant coach at Urbana University, where he helped mentor two all-conference performers.

 Sharbaugh was an assistant coach at West Virginia Wesleyan College during the 2011-12 school year, helping the Bobcats to NCAA Division II regional semifinal appearance and 22-9 record.
-He got his start in coaching at the collegiate level during the 2009-10 and 2010-11 seasons as a graduate assistant at California University (PA).
+He got his start in coaching at the collegiate level during the 2009-10 and 2010-11 seasons as a graduate assistant at California University (Pa.).

 Sharbaugh is married to the former Marianna Lupi.